Reduce Hunger and Malnourishment In Your Community AND Help The Environment – In Only One Day

 - Tell them that the officials in Washington as well as their state do not have all the answers.
 Sometimes, the solution has been and is in your backyard.

-Step D – Donate excess garden produce from your garden to a nearby food pantry.
+Step D – Donate surplus garden produce from your garden to a nearby food pantry.

 Are you a home gardener?
 A farmer?
 Someone who grows herbs on a kitchen window?
 Do you grow more than you can use, preserve or give to friends?
 Share it.